jbutcher21/aiclass/docs/senzing_entity_spec.md

 - Some data sources have fieldnames like NICKNAME, MAILING_ADDR, and HOME_PHONE.
 You can derive the type from the source fieldname.

 - Some data sources have a sublist of names, addresses, and/or phone numbers each with their own type field.
-Trying to standarize those types across data sources is difficult at best.
-You can map these as is if you like, but it is a good idea to truncate them to 50 characters as they can be a comma delimited list and be quite long.
+Trying to standardize those types across data sources is difficult at best.
+You can map these as-is if you like, but it is a good idea to truncate them to 50 characters, as they can be a comma-delimited list and be quite long.

 Senzing always matches features across these types for the following reasons:
 - Some sources don't even specify the type.